akauppi/firebase-jest-testing/package/README.md

 resolver: "firebase-jest-testing/src/cjs/jestResolver.cjs"
 ```

->Note: This is needed because (as of 27.0.0-next.9), Jest resolver does not treat modules with `exports` appropriately.
-This is likely going to be fixed before Jest 27 is out.
+>Note: This is needed because (as of 27.0.1), Jest resolver does not treat modules with `exports` appropriately.

-### Sample project
+## Sample project

 See the [GitHub repo](https://github.com/akauppi/firebase-jest-testing) `package.json` and `sample` folder for practical examples.

-### Reference documentation
+## Reference documentation

 The contents are described in [Writing tests](https://github.com/akauppi/firebase-jest-testing/blob/master/package/Writing%20tests.md) (GitHub `HEAD`):